Stuck at $10K per Month: Why Nothing You Try Is Moving the Number

 Learning and research

-At the end of day 2, calculate the total hours in each category.
-This is your current state.
+At the end of day two, total up the hours you spent in each category—this gives you a clear picture of your current state.

 Days 3–4: Dollar-Per-Hour Analysis